Rising Sydney artist Jason Phu won the Art Gallery of New South Wales’s prestigious Sulman Prize in 2015, at 25.

 In a 2015 interview with Broadsheet following his Sulman Prize win, Phu said, “I still have a long way to go.”

 He considers it three years later, ahead of an appearance in the MCA’s Primavera 2018: Young Australian Artists next month: “When I say [that] I mean I’ll be satisfied if I’m still practising at 60 ... having reacted and changed every year until then.”

 “I’m aware it’s all about longevity because the arts is a completely unsustainable career – with how our funding works.
 But the more successful I am the more out-of-pocket I am.”

-my parents met at the fish market opens tonight at ACE Open.
-It runs until Wednesday November 17.
+my parents met at the fish market runs from Thursday October 4 to Saturday November 17 at ACE Open.